 A swarm of HONEY BEES in flight can be described as a cloud of bees flying excitedly.HONEY BEES

-HONEY BEES are protected.
-They are vital pollinators and every effort should be made to protect the bees.
+are protected.
+They are vital pollinators and every effort should be made to protect them.

 WARNING: The bees can still sting.